thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 ---
-title: [Set up ThoughtSpot in Azure]
+title: [Set up Azure for ThoughtSpot]
+keywords: Azure
-last_updated: 10/25/2019
+last_updated: tbd
-summary: "After you determine your configuration options, you must set up your virtual machines using a ThoughtSpot image for Azure."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+After you’ve determined your configuration options, you must setup your virtual machines (VMs) using a ThoughtSpot image for Azure.

 ## About the ThoughtSpot image

-To provision ThoughtSpot in the Azure portal, access the ThoughtSpot Virtual Machine in the Azure Marketplace.
+To provision a ThoughtSpot image in the Azure portal, you’ll need to access the ThoughtSpot Virtual Machine in the Azure Marketplace.

 The ThoughtSpot Virtual Machine comes provisioned with the custom ThoughtSpot image to make hosting simple.
 A virtual machine is a preconfigured template that